-- This card is accepted at all major pharmacies - This card is pre-activated and can be used immediately.
-This FREE Reform Relief Prescription Drug - · This card can be used to get discounts of up to 75% off all brand name and generic medications, with average savings around 30%. - · All prescriptions processed through the program are confidential. - · For those with insurance, the card can be used to guarantee the lowest price possible on prescription. - The Reform Relief Program can be used by people with Health Savings Accounts (HSA's) High Deductible Plans, and Medicare Part D (on non-covered drugs). - The Reform Relief Program has LOWEST PRICE logic guaranteeing that you get the lowest price on your prescriptions.
+- This FREE Reform Relief Prescription Drug Card is available to EVERYONE. - This card is accepted at all major pharmacies nationwide - This card is pre-activated and can be used immediately. - .
+This card can be used to get discounts of up to 75% off all brand name and generic medications, with average savings around 30%. - All prescriptions processed through the program are confidential. - · For those with insurance, the card can be used to guarantee the lowest price possible on prescription. - The Reform Relief Program can be used by people with Health Savings Accounts (HSA's) High Deductible Plans, and Medicare Part D (on non-covered drugs). - The Reform Relief Program has LOWEST PRICE logic guaranteeing that you get the lowest price on your prescriptions.